omznc/discappear/README.md

 Now nobody will know that you sent 'I love to code in javascript" 23 times the past 6 years.

-You can grab the windows release under releases, or just build it yourselfL
+You can grab the windows/linux release under releases, or just build it yourselfL

 1. Install deps
 ```
 bun install
 ```

 2. Build
 ```
 bunx tauri build